gabrielvaz/dengo-app-2026/app-release/05-legal/privacy-policy-en-US.md

 ## 1. Introduction

 User privacy is fundamental to Dengo.
-This Privacy Policy explains how we collect, use, store, and protect your information when you use the Dengo mobile application ("App", "we", "our").
+This Privacy Policy explains how we handle information when you use the Dengo mobile application ("App", "we", "our").

 By using the App, you agree to the practices described in this Privacy Policy.
 If you do not agree with this policy, please do not use our App.

-## 2. Information We Collect
+## 2. Information processed locally

+Dengo works offline and **does not send data to servers**.
+The information below is **stored locally on your device** to personalize your experience.

 ### 2.1.
-User-Provided Information
-When using the App, we may collect the following information:

-**Relationship Profile Information:**
-- Relationship stage (getting to know each other, dating, engaged, married)
-- Time together (less than 6 months, 6 months to 2 years, etc.)
-- Primary interests (communication, romance, intimacy, etc.)
+User-provided information (optional)
-- Content preferences and categories
+- Name/nickname and special date/birthday (when provided)

-**Usage Information:**
-- App usage frequency
-- Selected flashcard categories
-- Interactions with questions and responses
+- Relationship stage and time together
-- Settings and personal preferences
+- Interests and content preferences
+- Reminder preferences (time and enablement)

 ### 2.2.
-Technical Information
-We may automatically collect technical information about your device and App usage:
-- Mobile device type and version
-- Operating system
+On-device usage information
-- App version
+- Progress, streaks, and goals in the App
+- Categories accessed and favorites saved
-- Performance and usage information
+- App settings and preferences
-- Connectivity information (when applicable)

 ### 2.3.
-Information We DO NOT Collect
+Information we do NOT collect
-We do NOT collect:
+We do not collect or share:
-- Personal identification information (name, address, SSN, etc.)
-- Communications between you and your partner
-- Biometric or facial recognition data
+- Email, phone, address, or other contact data
-- Precise location (unless explicitly enabled and consented)
+- Precise location
-- Social media data (unless you explicitly choose to connect)
+- Photos, audio, or videos
+- Browsing data or advertising identifiers
+- Diagnostics, analytics, or crash reports sent to third parties

-## 3. How We Use Your Information
+## 3. How we use your information

-### 3.1.
-Experience Personalization
-We use your information to:
+We use your information **only on the device** to:
-- Personalize flashcard content based on your relationship
+- Personalize flashcard content to your relationship
-- Adapt the App experience to your relationship stage
-- Improve recommendations for categories and questions
+- Adapt categories and questions to your interests

-### 3.2.
-Service Improvement
-We use aggregated and anonymous data to:
-- Improve App content and features
-- Understand how users interact with the App
-- Identify and fix technical issues
-- Optimize App performance

-### 3.3.
-Communication
-We may use your information to:
-- Send important updates about the App
+- Keep your progress and preferences in the App
-- Notify about new features or content
-- Account-related communication (if applicable)

-## 4. Information Sharing
+## 4. Information sharing

-### 4.1.
-No Third-Party Sharing
-Except as described in this policy, we DO NOT share your personal information with third parties.
+We do not share your information with third parties.
+Since data stays on the device, there is no transmission to our servers.

-### 4.2.
-Limited Sharing Circumstances
-We may share information in limited circumstances:

-**Legal Compliance:**
-- To comply with legal obligations
-- To respond to valid legal processes
-- To protect our legal rights

-**Service Providers:**
-- With service providers who help us operate the App
-- Providers who have signed confidentiality agreements
-- Only as necessary to provide services

-**Protection of Rights:**
-- To protect the security and integrity of the App
-- To protect Dengo's rights and property
-- To protect the rights of other users

-## 5. Storage and Security
+## 5. Storage and security

 ### 5.1.
-Storage Location
+Storage location
-[PLACEHOLDER - Specify where data is stored]
-- If using Analytics X, declare Y; if not, declare Z.
+Information is stored locally on your device (e.g., local app storage).

 ### 5.2.
-Security Measures
-We implement appropriate security measures to protect your information:
-- Local storage of sensitive data on device (where applicable)
-- Encryption of data in transit
-- Access controls for systems storing data
-- Regular security assessments
-- Updated information security practices

-### 5.3.
-Retention Period
+Retention
-We retain your information only as long as necessary for the purposes described in this policy, or as required by law.
+Data remains on the device until you delete it in the App or uninstall the app.

-## 6. Your Rights and Choices
+## 6. Your rights and choices

 ### 6.1.
-Access Your Information
+Access and correction
-You have the right to request information about the personal data we maintain about you.
+You can edit your information directly in the App.

 ### 6.2.
-Correct Your Information
-You can update or correct your profile information directly in the App.

-### 6.3.
-Delete Your Information
-You can:
-- Delete your account (if applicable)
-- Clear App data on your device
-- Contact us to request data deletion

-### 6.4.
-Limit Use of Your Information
-You can:
-- Adjust privacy settings in the App
-- Disable certain data collection types (when applicable)
-- Opt out of promotional communications
+Deletion
+You can delete all data via: **Profile > Delete all data and reset app**.

+If you need further help, contact us using the channels below.

-## 7. Children's Data
+## 7. Children's data

-The Dengo App is NOT intended for children under 16 years of age.
-We do not intentionally collect information from children under 16.
-If you are a parent or guardian and believe your child has provided personal information, please contact us to remove this information.
+The Dengo App is **not intended for users under 18**.
+We do not intentionally collect information from minors.
+If you are a parent or guardian and believe a minor provided information, contact us to remove that data.

-## 8. Adult and Sensitive Content
+## 8. Sensitive and adult content

-### 8.1.
-Content Nature
-The App contains content about emotional and physical intimacy between adult couples.
-All content is designed to be explored with mutual consent between adult partners.
+The App contains content about emotional and romantic intimacy between couples.
+All content is presented with focus on consent and respect.

-### 8.2.
-Protection of Sensitive Content
-- Sensitive categories are clearly identified
-- Content is presented with focus on consent and respect
-- Users are responsible for respecting their partner's boundaries and comfort

-## 9. International Transfers
+## 9. International transfers

-Where applicable, your information may be transferred and processed in countries different from your country of residence.
-When this occurs, we will take steps to ensure your information receives appropriate protection according to this policy.
+Not applicable, since we do not transfer data to external servers.

-## 10. Links to Other Sites
+## 10. Links to other sites

-The App may contain links to third-party websites.
-This Privacy Policy applies only to our App.
-We recommend that you review the privacy policies of any third-party websites you visit.
+The App may contain links to third-party websites (including this policy).
+We recommend that you review the privacy policies of any sites you visit.

-## 11. Changes to This Policy
+## 11. Changes to this policy

-We may update this Privacy Policy periodically.
-When we do:
-- We will update the "Last Updated" date above
+We may update this Privacy Policy from time to time.
+When we do, we will update the "Last Updated" date above and make the updated version available in the App.
-- We will notify you of significant changes
-- The updated version will be available in the App

-Continued use of the App after changes constitutes acceptance of the changes.

 ## 12. Contact

-If you have questions about this Privacy Policy, please contact us:
+If you have questions about this Privacy Policy, contact us:

 **Email:** [PLACEHOLDER - contact@dengo.app]
 **Address:** [PLACEHOLDER - Company address] **Website:** [PLACEHOLDER - Company website]

-**For specific privacy requests:**
-- Access requests: [PLACEHOLDER - specific email]
-- Deletion requests: [PLACEHOLDER - specific email]
-- Portability requests: [PLACEHOLDER - specific email]

 ---